sfackler/rust-openssl/README.md

 * Keypair generation (pkey.rs)
   * RSA, all key lengths
 * Asymmetric encryption (pkey.rs)
-  * RSA with PKCS#1 OAEP padding
+  * RSA with PKCS #1 OAEP padding or PKCS #1 v1.5 padding
 * Digital signatures (pkey.rs)
-  * RSA with whatever your system openssl does (PKCS#1 on my system) and sha256
+  * RSA with PKCS #1 v1.5 padding and any supported hash

 Each module provides two interfaces: a low-level API which wraps the OpenSSL interfaces as directly as possible and a high-level API which presents the